tinusaur/max7219tiny/max7219led8x8_test/README.txt

 This is a testing project.

-This program fills out the display i.e. turns all the LEDs on - with some paterns.
+This program fills out the display i.e. turns all the LEDs on - with some patterns.

 To build the project, type:
    $ make